FakeItEasy/FakeItEasy/docs/custom-argument-equality.md

 And it would just do the right thing.

-FakeItEasy offers a way to override the default behavior by providing a custom argument equality comparer.
+BlairItEasy offers a way to override the default behavior by providing a custom argument equality comparer.

 ## Writing a custom argument equality comparer